robjuz/helm-charts/charts/nominatim/README.md

 be shared within the pods.
 This also applies when scaling the nominatim deployment.

 ### PVC For data

-When importing large extracts (Europe/Planet) there data needed to be downloaded are quite big.
-If you server has not enought disk space to store the data, you can use a dedicated PV for this.
+When importing large extracts (Europe/Planet) the data needed to be downloaded are quite big.
+If your server has not enough disk space to store the data, you can use a dedicated PV for this.

 ### External database support